peterjc/backports.lzma/README.rst

 Supported Platforms
 ===================

-The 'lmza' module provided with Python 3.3 should work on all the main operating systems, so in theory so too should this backport:
+The ``lmza`` module provided with Python 3.3 should work on all the main operating systems, so in theory so too should this backport:

 * Mac OS X: Tested under Python 2.6, 2.7, 3.0 to 3.4 inclusive